 What are Cool Rocks & Where to Find Them?
 Follow These Tips

 What Fossils Can you Find in Oregon?

 Oregon is an awesome place to find different kinds of fossils.
-For example, the official state fossil of Oregon is the metasequoia since 2005.
+For example, the official state fossil of Oregon is the metasequoia 2005.
 It is a fossil leaf from conifer trees, which are distant relatives of pines, and they date back from the Miocene Epoch, between 5 and 25 million years ago.

 Fossilized clams and snails can be found in western Oregon, with the occasional crab or shark’s tooth, however, most marine fossils can be found in Vernonia, or along the south-central Oregon coast.

 However, take note that collecting these specimens is allowed only by an owner’s approval if the land is private.
 Also, fossil collecting is prohibited in most places across Oregon, but you can have a collecting permit to do so.